chocolatey/docs/input/en-us/general/release-notes/agent.md

 **NOTE**: This package is available to Chocolatey for Business (C4B) customers only.

 ## Other Release Notes
-* Refer to [[Open Source Release Notes|ReleaseNotes]] as commercial editions build on top of open source.
+* Refer to [Open Source Release Notes](./general/release-notes/open-source) as commercial editions build on top of open source.
 * Chocolatey for Business (C4B) customers - also refer to [[Chocolatey Licensed Extension Release Notes|ReleaseNotesExtension]] and [[Chocolatey Central Management Release Notes|ReleaseNotesCentralManagement]].

 ## Known Issues